 - Unclear, discolored, or cloudy (Note that certain insulin [NPH or N] is expected to be cloudy after you mix it)

 - Crystallized or has small lumps or particles

 - Bad smelling

 - The rubber stopper is dry and cracked

 SYRINGE AND PEN NEEDLE SAFETY

 Syringes are made for single use.
 However, some people reuse syringes to save costs and reduce waste.
-Talk with your provider before you reuse syringes to see if it is safe for you.
+Talk with your health care provider before you reuse syringes to see if it is safe for you.
 Do not reuse if: